Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- If you have a keyboard connected, simultaneously press the Windows logo key + Ctrl+Shift+B.
+- If you have a keyboard connected, simultaneously press the Windows + Ctrl+Shift+B.

 You should hear a short beep while Windows tries to refresh the screen.
 If your Surface still won’t turn on, try the next solution.

-If that doesn’t work, press and hold down the power button until your Surface restarts and you see the Windows logo screen (this takes about 20 seconds), then release the power button, to make sure your Surface completely turns off.
+You can also press and hold down the Power button until your Surface restarts, and you see the Windows logo screen (this takes about 20 seconds), then release the Power button, to make sure your Surface completely turns off.

-If your Surface turns on after you force a shut down and restart: Charge the battery until it has at least a 40 percent charge, then install the latest Surface and Windows updates.
+In case your Surface turns on after you force a shutdown and restart: Charge the battery until it has at least a 40 percent charge, then install the latest Surface and Windows updates.

-If your Surface still won’t turn on, it may need service.
+If your Surface Book 2 screen won’t turn on, it may need service.
 Start a service request by going to Device service and repair on Microsoft support site.

 - Plug your Surface into a working power outlet before installing updates.
 Don’t unplug or turn off your Surface while it’s updating.

-- Make sure your Surface is charged to at least 40 percent before beginning to install updates.
+- Ensure your Surface is charged to at least 40 percent before beginning to install updates.

 - If you have a Surface Typing Cover or Surface docking station, make sure they’re attached before you turn on your Surface so they get the latest updates, too.